koba04/jsconf-jp-presentation/packages/slide/notes/live-coding.md

 The test is passed!
 OK, let's move on to the next test!

-## Create a file into a nested directory

-The test is "should be able to create a file into a nested directory".

-OK, the test is already passed.
+The next 2 tests are already passed.

-## Create multiple fles into a directory

-The next test is "should be able to create multiple fles into a directory".

-The test is also passed!
+So I skip the tests.

 ## Update a content of a file

 The next test is "should be able to update a content of a file".
-I update the text content using Hooks APIs.
+I update the text content using Hooks APIs in the test.

 The test is failed.